Q) Prove that √5 is an irrational number.

 Related Math Questions

-- A 2-digit number is seven times the sum of its digits.
-The number formed by reversing the digits View Detailed Solution »
+- A 2-digit number is seven times the sum of its digits and two (2) more than 5 times the product of its digits.
+Find the number.
+View Detailed Solution »